sarkis74/lab-07-repository/README.md

 Finish time:

-Actual time needed to complete:
+Actual time needed to complete: Still working on feature

 Number and name of feature: #3 Retrieve movie information